RespiraWorks/Ventilator/manufacturing/internals/filter_panel/filter_holder/README.md

 platform matching the dimensions of the filter gasket.
 The walls of the cavity should hug the filter with no about 0.5mm of extra space on the sides.

-Holes for panel mounting are made for M4 screws, with 0.1mm tolerance, spaced 52.5mm apart horizontally and 23mm vertically.
+Holes for panel mounting are made for M4 screws.

 Holes for heat-set inserts are 5.5mm in diameter, adapters for the M3 inserts in the BOM below, and are spaced 51mm apart.